 Is Car Insurance Cheaper If You Are Disabled?

-How Does Car Insurance Work for Drivers with Disabilities?
+How Car Insurance Works for Drivers with Disabilities

 However, insurance companies will still use certain factors – like your medical history, credit score, and accident history – to calculate insurance premiums, and that could result in individuals with disabilities paying more for car insurance.